department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/bdd.md

 Yes, if:

 -	You're a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard), **and**
-- You have a known separation date (the date you'll be ending your active military service), **and**
+- You have a known separation date, **and**
 -	Your separation date is within the next 60 to 180 days

 </div>

 ### What kinds of disability benefits can I get?

-Financial support (monthly payments)
+Compensation (monthly payments)

 -----

 ### How do I get these disability benefits?

 You'll need to apply for benefits.
-When you apply, you'll have to give us your service treatment records.
+When you apply, you'll have to turn in your service treatment records.
 You'll also need to make sure you finish all phases of the VA/DOD medical separation examination processes before your release from the military.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).